Let’s look into this subject.

 5..
 Prophesying ≠ Decreeing

-See biblegateway.com in modern translations, like the ESV or the NIV.
+See biblegateway.com in modern translations, like the ESV or the NIV and look up the word decree.

-The OT prophets merely said, “Thus saith the Lord” or in modern English: “The Lord says this.”
+The OT prophets merely said, “Thus saith the Lord” or in modern English: “The Lord speaks in this way and this word.”
 They heard from God and spoke.
 They did not control God by decreeing on their own.
-Prophets today have to be careful about speaking their visions coming from their own minds and not God’s words (Jer.
+Prophets today have to be careful about speaking their visions and words coming from their own minds and wishful thinking and not God’s words (Jer.
 23:16).

 Human decreeing does not cause nonexistent things to exist